-So here’s the idea: Vegetable and CSA farmers A to Z build a brick oven (actually two) and make pizza one night a week on their farm.
+So here’s the idea: Vegetable and CSA farmers A to Z build a brick oven (actually two) and make pizza on their farm.
 People come from all around, bring blankets and supplies, and make a night of it!
 What happens?
-Wild success – and long lines of pizza lovers!
-We can’t stress a few things enough though – really.
-Go early, write down directions (phones/GPS sketchy), bring games or good friends (or make friends with your neighbors), extra snacks, pie from the Stockholm Pie Company, and beverages (but the state of WI “does not allow carry in alcoholic beverages”… beer and wine for sale on site).
+A beautiful dinner on a working farm in the rural midwest!
+Make sure you sign up for a reservation, write down directions (phones/GPS sketchy), bring games or good friends (or make friends with your neighbors), extra snacks, pie from the Stockholm Pie Company, and beverages (but the state of WI does not allow carry in alcoholic beverages… beer and wine for sale on site).
 Some people even set up tables and chairs, but you decide just how far you want to take it.

 They appreciate checks and cash (bring extra – there’s often bread for sale as well – it’s worth it!) but also now accept credit cards.
 The results of all this?
 Stunning pizza in a lovely rural setting that makes for an incredible evening.
-Plan to go here if you’re in town on a Tuesday evening – you will not be disappointed (unless you don’t take our tips from above!).
-Serving through October – bundle up and enjoy!
+Plan ahead and go here if your schedule allows – you will not be disappointed.

 Maiden Rock Apples / Maiden Rock Winery & Cidery

 Since 2000 Herdie Baisden and Carol Wiersma have been growing apples on their 80-acre farm.
 From Honeycrisp to Pomme Gris, the varieties are wide and interesting – and you can pick right from the fields in the fall.
 But the real draw may be the cider – both still and sparkling – Maiden Rock is doing some amazing work with their apples.
 Give yourself some time for a tasting, and savor the local bounty!